timescale/docs/api/_hyperfunctions/heartbeat_agg/num_gaps.md

       - column: num_gaps
         type: bigint
         description: >
-          The number of dead ranges in the aggregate.
+          The number of gaps in the aggregate.
   examples:
     - description: >
-        Given a table called `liveness` containing weekly heartbeat aggregates in column `health` with timestamp column `date`, we can use the following to see how many times the system was down in a particular week.
+        Given a table called `liveness` containing weekly heartbeat aggregates in column `health` with timestamp column `date`, use this query to see how many times the system was down in a particular week:
       command:
         code: |
           SELECT num_gaps(health)